SEDANAL is a program for the analysis of data from the Analytical Ultracentrifuge.

 - BIOSPIN, for the model independent analysis of sedimentation equilibrium data.

-- BIOSPIN (Roark and Yphantis, 1968) processes sedimentation equilibrium data to produces plots of the number, weight, and z-average molar masses as a function of local cell radius and concentration.
+- BIOSPIN (Roark and Yphantis, 1968) processes sedimentation equilibrium data to produces plots of the number, weight, and z-average molar masses as a function of local cell radius and local concentration.

 BACK TO TOP

 Or download the current beta version (has new features that may have bugs.
 Check the Change Logs under the Help Menu.)

-NOTE: The zip file contains the SEDANAL executable, a DDL and an online help file.
+NOTE: The zip file contains the SEDANAL executable, a couple of DLLs and an online help file.
 They must all be installed in the Program folder.

 Download the manual for getting started and for general reference